shivaprasaddr/Airlines-Passenger-Marketing-Analytics/README.md

 # Airlines-Passenger-Marketing-Analytics

+# Objectives
 These are the IDs of people (2600+) who have flown together (or who know one another in some other way).
 Each ID is unique.
 And if X knows Y then Y also knows X.

-Identify clusters of people who know each other.
+A) Identify clusters of people who know each other.

-Identify the most influential peel within those clusters.
+B) Identify the most influential peel within those clusters.

-How could we use this information for target marketing
+C) How could we use this information for target marketing

-How could we use this information to recognise that some individuals are related to (close to ) people of high value to EK?
+D) How could we use this information to recognise that some individuals are related to (close to ) people of high value to EK?

+# Data.xlsx
+It contains data for analysis.

+# Emirates.ipynb
+Ipython Notebook contains the solustions created for the above objective.

+# RESULTS.md
+It contains the summery of the results for the above objectives.